nicholas (nick) hamnett

 I do like to collect the Art that is vinyl!
 Even better when it's hand made with so much care and dedication, and, when it's limited.
-So far, I love this biker-gang album.Even (and against my usual judgement) the patriotically titled "This Land of Freedom."
+I'm loving this biker-gang album.Even (and against my usual judgement) the patriotically titled "This Land of Freedom."

-Like much of the rest of the world, I sometimes find a full on US Patriotic Song a tad offensive; if not for the gushing sentimentality, then for the presumption that the US somehow invented democracy and are its only shining example.I hope Americans will forgive me for that observation, non the less, it is how many folk out here in the wide world see it.
+There's a lot I truly love about America, but like much of the rest of the world, I do sometimes find a full-on US Patriotic Song a tad offensive.
+If not for the gushing sentimentality, then for the presumption that the US somehow invented democracy and are its only shining example.I hope Americans will forgive me for that observation, non the less, it is how many folk out here in the wide world see it.

-"This Land of Freedom" is a cool song though, and has a catchy keyboard riff, which is so indie sounding that, oddly, it evokes the 90's sound of Brit-pop band The Coral's "In The Morning."
-A Patriotic song, yes, but its sentiments are very much those of the counter-culture, and I do love my counter
+"This Land of Freedom" is a very cool song though, and has a catchy keyboard riff, which is so indie sounding, it evokes memories the of The Coral's "In The Morning," which number it predates by nearly two decades.
+A Patriotic song, yes, but its sentiments are very much those of a counter-culture, and I do love my counter

 I've never had a motor bike.I've never even had a car.Weird, I know.
 But my life has been so peripatetic I'd have only had to sell those chunks of metal moving on again, and I was never rich enough to keep replacing such costly objects as I did many times over with less expensive possessions.(I do know I made at least one Bosnian refugee neighbour in Germany very happy when I left him a huge TV and a set of dumbbells.
 And there's that Irish guy in London with my books!)